MageMCU/FSM/README.md

 - **Game-AI** folder contains Buckland's code.
 Does NOT function with the Arduino Uno.
 It has to be tweaked.
 - **Tweaked** folder contains the Bucklan's code from chapter 2 *WestWorldWithWoman* that was tweaked for Arduino as exactly described in the book.
 This functions with the Arduino Uno.
 - **Modified** folder contains a practical skeleton of Buckland's FSM for Arduino.
 This functions with the Arduino Uno but contains barebones code.
+- **Linux** folder contains the code that functions on Ubuntu 22.04 and Paspberry Pi OS.

 ##  Finite State Machine (FSM)
 - A C-style finite state machine (FSM) is a way to implement a system that can be in one of a limited number of states, transitioning between them based on inputs or events.
 It's commonly used in embedded systems and event-driven applications due to its simplicity and efficiency.